-A great review of the book on how it was done, providing a philosophical guidebook to saving our own Parkway, from the Wall Street Journal, and it is in the final paragraph of our post that the secret of the salvage is made clear.
+A great review of the book, Saving Central Park: A History and a Memoir, by Elizabeth Barlow Rogers, on how it was done, providing a philosophical guidebook to saving our own Parkway, from the Wall Street Journal, and it is in the final paragraph of our post that the secret of the salvage is made clear.

 People take parks for granted.
 After all, they’re just natural landscape, grass and trees, and maybe some water.
 In truth, parks are complex man-made creations.
 Their design involves no less artifice than buildings, and like buildings they require constant attention—arguably greater attention, since their fabric is natural, and left unattended nature rapidly regresses to its wild and untamed state.
 Parks appear solid and unchanging, yet they are actually fragile.
 Made with great effort, they are easily unmade, easily altered and easily wrecked.